All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

 Tirzepatide represents a breakthrough in obesity pharmacotherapy as the first dual GLP-1/GIP receptor agonist.
-This medication activates both glucose-dependent insulinotropic polypeptide (GIP) and GLP-1 receptors, creating synergistic effects on weight loss, glucose control, and metabolic function.
+This medication activates both glucose-dependent insulinotropic polypeptide (GIP) and GLP-1 receptors, creating combined effects on weight loss, glucose control, and metabolic function.
 The dual mechanism provides enhanced efficacy compared to single-target therapies.

 Clinical Evidence